chabok-io/chabok-docs/ios/tracker.md

     //Initialize with credential keys
     BOOL state = [_manager
-		                 registerApplication:@"APP_ID" //based on your environment
+		                 initWithAppId:@"APP_ID" //based on your environment
                          apiKey:@"API_KEY"             //based on your environment
-                         userName:@"SDK_USERNAME"      //based on your environment
+                         username:@"SDK_USERNAME"      //based on your environment
                          password:@"SDK_PASSWORD"];    //based on your environment

     if (state) {